markjnkim/es_mod/01-html/content/lesson-7-privacy-policy.md

 ![Privacy Policy CSS start](assets/step-7/400-css-start.jpg)

 Both of these issues are fine because all we need to do now is add just a _little_ bit more to get it how we want it.
-Referring to the finished mock-up at the top of this lesson, we can see there's only a few additions and changes we need to make when it comes to styling what a non-Homepage should look like.
+Referring to the finished mock-up at the top of this lesson, we can see there are only a few additions and changes we need to make when it comes to styling what a non-Homepage should look like.

 This is going to entail two things: